The Ultimate Guide to Designing an ADA Compliant Bathroom

 ADA requirements for bathrooms call for grab bars in strategic places.
 This helps people with disabilities use the facilities and prevents falls and injuries due to balance issues.

-By incorporating universal design concepts into the bathrooms you build, you make it easy for residents of all ages to use the bathrooms.
-That means young parents and middle aged home buyers alike can see how they could age in place comfortably and safely.
+By integrating universal design into the bathrooms you build, you create a space that works for residents of all ages.
+This allows young parents and middle-aged buyers to see how they could comfortably age in place—without needing major renovations down the line.

 2.3 Controls That Are Easy to Use